grails-file-uploader/grails-file-uploader/README.md

 }
 ```

-6. To disable the expiration of the URL, Add `makePublic: true` to group config in application.groovy.
+6. To make files public add makePublic: true to group config in application.groovy.
+Note: Public URLs do not expire.